jfvega/cse15l-lab-reports/lab5.md

 ![Image](Screenshot 2023-06-05 at 4.27.12 PM.png)

 **All setup**

--To begine working you need to make sure you are in the right directory/repository.
+-To begin working you need to make sure you are in the right directory/repository.
 This should be the grader-skill-demo2.
 ![Image](Screenshot 2023-06-05 at 4.29.47 PM.png)
 -Run using bash to see if grade.sh is working.
 ![Image](Screenshot 2023-06-05 at 4.38.42 PM.png)